 5 Steps you Need to Backup your Mac with Disk Drill:

-- Launch Disk Drill and select Backup from the upper menu and then choose Backup into DMG image.
+- Launch Disk Drill and select “Byte-to-byte Backup” from the left panel.

 - Select the drive to make a byte-to-byte disk image from.

 - Connect the external drive that will hold the clone.
-Press “Save”.
+Press “Create backup“.
 Disk Drill will warn you if there is not enough space for the clone.
 If there is no warning, the program begins to create the clone.

 - Wait for the backup to be created.